 Until Science Revolution, the decision was in the hands of kings and popes serving to God.
 Science Revolution started the end of God.
 The problem is, there was no replacement.
 People were used only to fight for many centuries in holy wars.
 The new science was used the same way as religion.
 Any ideology based on the science used in extreme way leads basically to just a different religion.
 Science needs to be treated as “we know nothing, and each evidence reveals a piece of truth.”
-No information cannot be treated as the final truth.
+No information can be treated as the final truth.
 Science is never final and never evil.

 For example, people burned a lot of trees because of metal production.
 Europe had severe problems.
 Maybe we would not be here if that would not stop.
 Thanks to the discovery of coal, people found another source of energy, and many trees were saved.
 It was a good step, but now coal is a dated way of gaining energy, and we need to move on.
 As you can see, what was seen as good is now seen as bad, even if the science behind it is still the same.
 I’m sure all those “green energies” will be once also outdated because they will not be “green” enough.
 Science is never final and never evil.